elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

   - search
 ```

-With `${DOMAIN}` set to the domain of your environment, the variables then needed to connect the becomes:
+With `${DOMAIN}` set to the domain of your environment, the variables then needed to connect becomes:

 ```bash
 export OS_PROTOCOL="https"